andozw/muaythai/README.md

 - Make sure thumb is tucked under fist, don't let it get loose
 - Fighting is a hundred answers to the same question
 - Left hook turn hand so thumb is up and rotate body and left leg through like golf
+- "You give and then you give"
+- "A commitment to fitness is a commitment to laundry" --Lance